-Reading time: 9 minutes
+Reading time: 11 minutes

 FX trading is a 24/5 market.
-Being active for these long periods isn't possible for a human, however, a machine can trade for several days without having to take a break.
-In addition, automated trading can be performed on a number of FX trading platforms.
+Being active round the clock isn't possible for humans, however, a machine can trade for several days without ever needing to take a break.
+In addition, EAs can be used on a number of FX trading platforms.
 Some of them allow traders to fully customise their trading systems, and then use them on a personal account, such as MetaTrader 4 and MetaTrader 5.

-What Does an Expert Advisor Stand For?
+What Is an Expert Advisor?

-The first question to is - what is an Expert Advisor?
-It is an FX automated trading system that is written in MetaQuotes Language 4, and is developed for use under the MT4 trading platform.
-Predominantly, the EA can be programmed either to perform trades for you, as well as, to manage all the aspects of your trading operation, or simply, to notify you of trading opportunities.
+The first question is - what is an Expert Advisor?
+As mentioned earlier, an EA is an FX automated trading system.
+In MetaTrader, they are written in MetaQuotes Language 4, and is developed for use under the MT4 and MT5 trading platforms.

 - The News Expert Advisor - as the name implies, the main purpose is to take advantage of various news events and big price moves that can take place during big news releases.